terraform-ibm-modules/terraform-ibm-ocp-all-inclusive/examples/private-only-example/README.md

-# Complete Example
+# Private-only Example

-An end-to-end example that will:
+An private-only example that will:
 - Create a new resource group (if existing one is not passed in).
 - Provision a VPC in the given resource group and region.
 - Define ACLs to allow inbound and outboud traffic: